Li Qiang: Diplomacy

 In April 2023, Li met with Japanese foreign minister Yoshimasa Hayashi in Beijing in order to improve ties.
-In May, Li met with Russian prime minister Mikhail Mishustin, where he the "comprehensive strategic cooperative partnership between China and Russia in the new era", saying that bilateral trade between China and Russia had increased by 40% over the past year.
+In May, Li met with Russian prime minister Mikhail Mishustin, where he hailed the "comprehensive strategic cooperative partnership between China and Russia in the new era", saying that bilateral trade between China and Russia had increased by 40% over the past year.
 On 19 June 2023, Li started a trip to Germany, his first trip overseas as premier, where he met with president Frank-Walter Steinmeier, chancellor Olaf Scholz, as well as CEOs of large German companies such as Mercedes-Benz, SAP, and Siemens Energy.
 After four days in Germany, he travelled to France on 21 June, where he met with French president Emmanuel Macron, prime minister Élisabeth Borne, as well as European Council president Charles Michel.
 Li addressed the World Economic Forum's 14th Annual Meeting of the New Champions in Tianjin, where he said China's economy remained on track and criticized efforts at "derisking".

 Between 5 and 8 September, Li visited Jakarta, Indonesia, where he met with various ASEAN leaders.
 Li additionally met other leaders such as Australian prime minister Anthony Albanese, Japanese prime minister Fumio Kishida and South Korean president Yoon Suk Yeol during various summits such as the ASEAN Plus Three summit and the East Asia Summit.
 Li Qiang also met with Indonesian president Joko Widodo, vowing $21.7 billion new Chinese investment in Indonesia.
 Between 9 and 10 September, Li attended the G20 New Delhi summit as the representative of President Xi Jinping, who did not attend; this marked the first time the Chinese premier attended the G20 summit instead of the president.
 There, he met various leaders such as Italian prime minister Giorgia Meloni, President of the European Commission Ursula von der Leyen, US president Joe Biden, and British prime minister Rishi Sunak.

 In January 2024, Li Qiang visited Switzerland and Ireland, and he attended the annual meeting of World Economic Forum in Davos.
 In April, Li invited Dutch Prime Minister Mark Rutte and German Chancellor Olaf Scholz to visit China.
 In May, Li met with Russian President Vladimir Putin in Beijing.
 Between May 26 and May 27, Li attended the China–Japan–South Korea trilateral summit in Seoul, and met with South Korean President Yoon Suk-yeol and Japanese Prime Minister Fumio Kishida.
 In mid-June 2024, Li Qiang visited New Zealand, where he was hosted by New Zealand Prime Minister Christopher Luxon and Governor-General Cindy Kiro to sign trade and climate change agreements.
 China agreed to extend visa-free travel to New Zealanders while New Zealand agreed to support Chinese language training and cultural exchange programmes by local Confucius Institutes.